 A LAT is not transferable.
 This means it can only be used within the school/kura/centre for the position for which it was granted, except in itinerant roles and then it is only for the schools/kura/centres named on the approval letter.
 For itinerant roles, the LAT must be applied for at a designated home school/kura/centre and all other schools/kura/centres at which the position applies must be listed on the application.

 A LAT is not an extension to the 10 full days that a person can teach without holding a practising certificate or authorisation from the Teachers Council – it is an authorisation for a specific role and person in a specific school for a specified time period.

 Who can apply for a LAT?

 LATs are granted for people who will hold a teaching position (over the period of the contract) within a particular school, kura or centre.

 LATs are not for people working as teacher aides, kaiarahi i te reo/kaiawhina or other such support role, as these are not considered teaching positions.
 The Teachers Council will not grant an authority to anyone who is already eligible for registration – they must go through the normal registration process.

 LATs are granted for limited periods.
 Find out about duration and processing fees

 A Limited Authority to Teach is applied for by the person needing it, with a a Limited Authority to Teach (TC4) form.

 The application must be endorsed by the principal or professional leader of the school, kura or centre that seeks to employ the person.
 An application should be made well before it is needed, and extra time allowed to arrange the endorsement.
 Where an authorised teacher is to be employed in several schools, for example as an itinerant teacher, the endorsement is made by a principal or professional leader who will be responsible for the performance appraisals.

-The LAT Policy can be found in Section Three of the Registration Policy (PDF).
+The LAT Policy can be found within the Registration Policy.